-You can customise your Android device using accessibility settings and apps.
+You can customise your Android device with accessibility settings and apps.

-TalkBack: To interact with your device using touch and spoken feedback, you can turn on the TalkBack screen reader.
+To interact with your device with touch and spoken feedback, you can turn on the TalkBack screen reader.
 TalkBack describes your actions and tells you about alerts and notifications.

 Change your display

-Lookout: Lookout uses computer vision to assist people who are blind or have low vision in gaining information about their surroundings.
+- Lookout uses computer vision to give people who are visually impaired or have low vision information about their surroundings.

-Voice Access: Voice Access lets you control your device with spoken commands.
-Use your voice to open apps, navigate and edit text hands-free.
+- Voice Access lets you control your device with spoken commands.
+Use your voice to open apps, navigate and edit text.

-Switch Access: Switch Access lets you interact with your Android device using one or more switches instead of the touchscreen.
+- Switch Access lets you interact with your Android device with one or more switches instead of the touchscreen.
 You can use a switch or keyboard to control your device.

-Action Blocks: Action Blocks makes routine actions easier with customisable buttons on your Android home screen.
+- Action Blocks let you use customisable buttons for routine actions on your Android home screen.

-Time to take action (Accessibility timeout): You can choose how long to show messages that ask you to take action, but are visible only temporarily.
+- Time to take action lets you choose how long to show messages that ask you to take action.

 Use a braille display

-BrailleBack: You can connect a refreshable braille display to your device via Bluetooth.
-BrailleBack works with TalkBack for a combined speech and braille experience, allowing you to edit text and interact with your device.
+BrailleBack lets you connect a refreshable braille display to your device with Bluetooth.
+BrailleBack works with TalkBack for a combined speech and braille experience.
+This lets you edit text and interact with your device.

-Live Caption: Live Caption automatically captions speech on your device.
+- Live Caption lets you automatically captions speech on your device.

-Real-time text (RTT) during calls: You can use text to communicate during a phone call with RTT.
+- Real-time text (RTT) during calls lets you use text to communicate during a phone call with RTT.

 Explore Android accessibility apps and services

-- Download Android Accessibility Suite, including the Accessibility Menu, Select to Speak, Switch Access and TalkBack.
-Android Accessibility Suite is built in to many Android devices.
+- Download Android Accessibility Suite, which includes the Accessibility menu, Select to Speak, Switch Access and TalkBack.
+You can find Android Accessibility Suite on devices with Android 9 and higher.

 - Review Android device settings for ways to customise your device.
 Open your device's Settings app, then choose Accessibility.

-- Explore Google Play for other accessibility apps and services for Android.
+- Explore Google Play for accessibility apps and services for Android.